 Basic Technical Data Done: This is the estimated date when the project’s basic technical data should be completed.
 The basic technical data is a document or document package containing all the technical information necessary to support the successful engineering design and implementation of a project to meet its delineated needs and objectives.

-Budget Priority: If a project has a priority on total spend budget or cash flow, it will sometimes experience schedule slippage for various reasons including planned work slowdowns or taking longer to source lower cost materials, equipment and services.
-Selecting Budget Priority will make the project spend out slower than selecting Schedule Priority.
+Budget Priority: If a project has a priority to not exceed the total spend budget or anticipated cash flow, it will sometimes experience schedule slippage because of the various constraints that might be placed on project spend.
+These constraints can result in planned work slowdowns on the project or team members taking longer to source lower cost materials, equipment and services.
+Selecting Budget Priority will make the project spend at a slower rate as compared to selecting Schedule Priority.

 Commissioning and Start-Up End: This is the estimated date when commissioning of installed components comes to an end and the facility is started up to begin beneficial operations and provide the intents of the project.